dBenoi/dBenoi/README.md

 # About Me
 - 👋 Hi, I’m @dBenoi
 - 🛰️ Network Administrator/Project Manager
-- 👀 I’m interested in full stack web development
+- 👀 I’m taking the codecademy carrer path in full stack web development
-- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on anything!
+- 💞️ I’m looking to collaborate on web projects
 - 💻 Apple and linux are my preferred environments
 - 🖥️ Working on my own VPS, it's hosted and just needs content